MicrosoftDocs/entra-docs/docs/fundamentals/create-new-tenant.md

 By default, you're also listed as the [technical contact](/microsoft-365/admin/manage/change-address-contact-and-more#what-do-these-fields-mean) for the tenant.
 Technical contact information is something you can change in [**Properties**](https://portal.azure.com/#blade/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/Properties).

 > [!WARNING]
 > Ensure your directory has at least two accounts with Global Administrator privileges assigned to them.
-This will help in the case that one Global Administrator is locked out.
+This will help in the case that one is locked out.
 For more detail see the article, [Manage emergency access accounts in Microsoft Entra ID](~/identity/role-based-access-control/security-emergency-access.md).

 ## Clean up resources